carolzhou/multiPhATE2/README.md

 12) multiPhATE now supports multiprocessing to speed computation of the PhATE annotation pipeline and the CompareGeneProfiles module, and by distributing blast+.
 13) multiPhATE uses checkpoints to re-start processing at intermediate stages of the computation (ie, after gene calling, PhATE, CGP).
 14) HMM profiles are now automatically generated for homology groups.
+15) PhATE now runs trnascan-se and reports predicted trna genes to the output gff file.
+16) MultiPhATE runs a database checker to verify user's database locations, for ease of installation.

 multiPhATE2 v.2.0